screek-workshop/sites/docs/1u/frimware/ota.md

 - Operates on either PC or MAC, even on cell phones.
 Only a modern browser is needed (Chrome, Safari, FireFox, Edge.)

 !!! tips
+	To identify the version of your current firmware, please visit our [version identification](version.md) page.

+!!! tips
 	If your firmware is earlier than 2023.0704, then there may be some stability issues.
 	Please try to update your firmware to this date(V2023_0704_1) or later.